byhbt/thanh/_posts/2021-02-10-learning-aws-associate-developer-resources.md

 ## Introduction

 My first challenge of 2021 is about learning AWS Associate Developer certificate.
-It's more interesting then I thought.
+It's more interesting than I thought.
 You will not only learn about the AWS products but also about some knowledge help you have a bigger view about application deployment and architecture.
 For example:

 - Load balancing
 - [Blue green](https://semaphoreci.com/blog/blue-green-deployment) deployment